Skip to main content

 The series is structured into three distinct phases:

-- Phase III: Operationalization (Articles 9-12) From theory to production.
-We will discuss Chaos Engineering for AI, multi-agent Byzantine Fault Tolerance, and how to scale “Cognitive Microservices” without losing sanity.
+3. Phase III: Operationalization (Articles 9-12) From theory to production.
+We will discuss Chaos Engineering for AI, multi-agent Byzantine Fault Tolerance, and how to scale “Cognitive Microservices” without losing operational stability.

 III.
 Who is this for? #